sahat/hackathon-starter/README.md

 - Fixed eslint rules to better match the project
 - Fixed Instagram API example view (@nacimgoura)
 - Adding additional code editor related files to .gitignore (@nacimgoura)
-- Upgraded syntax at various places to use ES6 syntax (thThanksanks to @nacimgoura)
+- Upgraded syntax at various places to use ES6 syntax (Thanks to @nacimgoura)
 - Re-added travis-ci.yml (Thanks to @nacimgoura)
 - Fixed bug in Steam API when the user had no achievements (Thanks to @nacimgoura)
 - Readme and documentation improvements